-In 2022, children in conflict zones were impacted by conflict escalation, improvised explosive devices and explosive remnants of war, humanitarian crises, attacks on schools and hospitals, sexual violence, and denial of humanitarian access.
+In 2022, children in conflict zones were affected by conflict escalation, improvised explosive devices and explosive remnants of war, humanitarian crises, attacks on schools and hospitals, sexual violence and denial of humanitarian access.
 Children with disabilities and those displaced were most vulnerable.
-We helped verify at least XX violations against children by Government and non-state forces, including terrorist groups.
+We helped to verify at least XX violations against children by government and non-State forces, including terrorist groups.
 Together with many partners, our work contributed to the release of some XX children from armed forces and groups and to reintegration assistance.

-We drew global attention to the impacts of violence that children face before, during, and after conflict – including forced displacement, abductions, trafficking, detention, and adoptions.
+We drew global attention to the impacts of violence that children face before, during and after conflict, including forced displacement, abduction, trafficking, detention and adoption.
 We worked with Member States to strengthen violence prevention and protection.
-We also raised awareness about children living in camps and detention facilities that require alternative solutions.
-We urged States to prevent recurring cycles of violence by repatriating, rehabilitating, and reintegrating their nationals.
+We also raised awareness about children living in camps and detention facilities, which requires alternative solutions.
+We urged States to prevent recurring cycles of violence by repatriating, rehabilitating and reintegrating their nationals.

-Over the past year, conflict, shrinking civic space, and weakened rule of law also exposed civilians to more sexual violence.
-With our monitoring and reporting, we helped verify approximately 3,000 cases of conflict-related sexual violence.
+Over the past year, conflict, shrinking civic space and weakened rule of law also exposed civilians to more sexual violence.
+With our monitoring and reporting, we helped to verify approximately 3,000 cases of conflict-related sexual violence.
 In Ukraine, we signed a framework agreement with the Government to address conflict-related sexual violence and an implementation plan.
-In addition, we launched a new global framework for the prevention of conflict-related sexual violence at the 77th General Assembly.
+In addition, we launched a new global framework for the prevention of conflict-related sexual violence at the seventy-seventh session of the General Assembly.

-We monitored and raised alarm over risks of atrocity crimes and supported atrocity prevention.
+We monitored and raised the alarm over risks of atrocity crimes and supported atrocity prevention.
 Our efforts resulted in action plans promoting the roles of women and traditional leaders in preventing atrocities, and the role of sports in countering hate speech.
-We also supported five United Nations Country Teams in developing action plans on hate speech.
-For the first time ever, we brought people together to commemorate an International Day for Countering Hate Speech on 18 June 2022.
+We also supported five United Nations country teams in developing action plans on hate speech.
+For the first time ever, we brought people together to commemorate the International Day for Countering Hate Speech on 18 June 2022.

-Humanitarian Assistance
+Effective coordination of humanitarian assistance

-CONTEXT
+Context

 The global humanitarian situation is dire.
-Critical challenges compound and cascade: Protracted and new armed conflicts, the climate crisis and major disasters, record levels of displacement, hunger and the risk of famine, the continued effects of COVID-19, and the global economic slowdown.
-These interconnected issues impact lives and livelihoods across the globe.
-At the same time, violations of international humanitarian law and human rights - including attacks on civilians, humanitarian workers, and healthcare and education services - continue with impunity and disproportionately impact women and children.
+Critical challenges – protracted and new armed conflicts, the climate crisis and major disasters, record levels of displacement, hunger and the risk of famine, the continued effects of COVID-19, and the global economic slowdown – compound and cascade.
+These interconnected issues affect lives and livelihoods across the globe.
+At the same time, violations of international humanitarian law and human rights, including attacks on civilians, humanitarian workers, and health-care and education services, continue with impunity and have a disproportionate impact on women and children.

-KEY OBJECTIVES
+Key objectives

-The United Nations works to ensure coordinated, coherent, effective, and timely humanitarian responses to save lives and alleviate suffering in disasters, conflicts, and other emergencies.
-We advocate for humanitarian principles, promote respect for international humanitarian and human rights law, and mobilize resources to prepare for and respond to crises with partners.
-Early action and rapid response, including through anticipatory approaches, remains crucial to effective coordination.
-The United Nations also brings governments, partners, and communities together to reduce disaster risk and losses.
+The United Nations works to ensure coordinated, coherent, effective and timely humanitarian responses to save lives and alleviate suffering in disasters, conflicts and other emergencies.
+We advocate for humanitarian principles, promote respect for international humanitarian and human rights law and mobilize resources to prepare for and respond to crises with partners.
+Early action and rapid response, including through anticipatory approaches, remain crucial to effective coordination.
+The United Nations also brings Governments, partners and communities together to reduce disaster risk and losses.

-KEY OUTCOMES
+Key outcomes

-In 2022, we coordinated humanitarian response plans for 216 million people across 69 countries to ensure they receive life-saving assistance and protection.
-With generous support from donors, the United Nations and our partners mobilized a record $30 billion for these plans – but still 40 per cent short of the $52 billion required.
-At country-level, our partners assisted 157 million, or 79 per cent, of the people originally targeted.
+In 2022, we coordinated humanitarian response plans for 216 million people across 69 countries to ensure that they receive life-saving assistance and protection.
+With generous support from donors, the United Nations and our partners mobilized $30 billion for these plans – a record, but still 40 per cent short of the $52 billion required.
+At the country level, our partners assisted 157 million people, or 79 per cent of the people originally targeted.